Reviewing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 West Fraser Timber has higher revenue and earnings than UFP Industries.
 West Fraser Timber is trading at a lower price-to-earnings ratio than UFP Industries, indicating that it is currently the more affordable of the two stocks.

-This is a summary of current ratings and target prices for UFP Industries and West Fraser Timber, as provided by MarketBeat.
+This is a summary of current ratings for West Fraser Timber and UFP Industries, as reported by MarketBeat.com.

 |Sell Ratings